Aso oke: Formal wear

 Yorubas around the world wear aso oke fabric for special occasions, including holidays, weddings, funerals and chieftain title ceremonies.
+Designer Kenneth Ize has brought the fabric to international runways, with suiting worn by Naomi Campbell and Imaan Hammam.
 All followers of the Yoruba religion also wear aso oke fabrics and hats.
 Aso oke, specifically the etu type is used in the Egungun masquerade.
 The represented cloth is worn closest to the masker's skin, it has a similar resemblance to a shroud in which the deceased are wrapped in.

-The technique and materials used in the making of Aso-Oke
+Technique and materials

 The choice of the colour used in the making of the design for different Aso-Oke is a reflection of aspects of the beliefs and life of the Yoruba people and is usually passed down from one generation to another within family lines.
 The patterns represent forms of non-verbal communication with each design telling a story.
 Traditionally, the materials used in the past were locally sourced and included native cotton, silk from caterpillar cocoons, and threads dyed with indigo.
 The fabric design tools for the weaving include the Akata (propeller), Iye (the long wheel), Akawo (short wheel), Gowu and Kikgun (rollers), Aasa (strikers), Omu (extender used in holding the reel), and Sanrin (metallic peg).